 If you have health insurance the entire process is free, though some insurance policies will have a co-pay.

 If you don’t have health insurance or a health care provider, or if you live far from any Test-to-Treat locations or can’t get an appointment within five days of symptom onset, use the Color Health telehealth service.
-Color Health offers online or telephone support to get COVID-19 antivirals to eligible people within 24-48 hours, regardless of health insurance status, at no cost.
+Color Health offers online or telephone support to get COVID-19 antivirals to eligible people ages 12 and up within 24-48 hours, regardless of health insurance status, at no cost.
 The service is available every day, 8 a.m. to 8 p.m., in multiple languages.
-You must provide an Oregon address to use the service.
+You must provide an Oregon address to use the service, and parental or adult caregiver consent is required for patients under age 18.